-Jumpy - Jump into Python (and onto XBMC)
+Jumpy - Jump into Python (and onto Kodi)

 Jumpy (Java Underlay for Modules in PYthon) is a framework for scripts or other external processes to plug into PS3 Media Server (or its cousin UMS) and mainly- add folders and media items to the xmb.